EdenTzuberi/first_year_project_c/README.md

 3. Write function who gets amount in NIS ,Dollar rate, Euro rate, Pound rate and returns amount in those rates.

-4.Structs - write a function who gets arrays and their sizes and calculates the total cost of the purchase.
+4. Structs - write a function who gets arrays and their sizes and calculates the total cost of the purchase.